mars0i/popco2/src/popco/nn/analogy.md

 the presence or absence of a link.
 This isn't essential for the analogy network, which has no weights of value zero, but will be needed for the proposition network, which can have zero-valued weights.)

+NOTE The way that `nn.settle/next-activns` does matrix multiplication using `(mmul <matrix> <vector>)`, `<vector>` is 1D and is treated as a column vector.
+This means that the weight at index i,j represents the directional link from node j to node i, since j is the column (input) index, and i is the row index.
+(This doesn't matter for symmetric links, since for them there will be identical weights at i,j and j,i, but it matters for assymetric, directional links.)